albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 Remember! this is an empty folder not your "cloned repo"

 ```
-root
+home
+    your_username
         hubs-actions-runner     <- wrap up with some folder
             hubs                <- where you put gihub action runner
             reticulum           <- where you put gihub action runner
             dialog              <- where you put gihub action runner
             spoke               <- where you put gihub action runner
 ```

 Okay, take a look on this picture below